seongryoo/pocket-vinyl/README.md

-# pocket-vinyl
+# Pocket Vinyl
-A tiny vinyl to satisfy your antiquarian musical needs.
+A tiny turntable to satisfy your miniature musical needs.